JuliaLang/julia/doc/src/manual/integers-and-floating-point-numbers.md

   * The 32-bit floating-point literal expression `1.5f22` could be interpreted as the numeric literal `1.5` multiplied by the variable `f22`.

-In all cases, we resolve the ambiguity in favor of interpretation as numeric literals:
+In all cases the ambiguity is resolved in favor of interpretation as numeric literals:

   * Expressions starting with `0x` are always hexadecimal literals.
   * Expressions starting with a numeric literal followed by `e` or `E` are always floating-point literals.